-Outside directors of the Company each receive \$7,000 per annum as compensation for serving as a director, \$1,000 per annum for each Board committee membership, \$1,000 per meeting for each Board meeting attended, and \$500 per meeting for each committee meeting attended.
-In addition, each outside director of BGLS receives \$28,000 per annum as compensation for serving as a director, \$500 per annum for each Board committee membership, \$500 per meeting for each Board meeting attended, and \$500 for each committee meeting attended.
-Each outside director is reimbursed for reasonable out-of-pocket expenses incurred in serving on the Board of the Company and/or BGLS.
+BGLS receives \$28,000 per annum as compensation for serving as director, \$500 per annum for each board committee membership, \$500 per meeting for each board meeting attended, and \$500 for each committee meeting attended.
+Each director is reimbursed for reasonable out-of-pocket expenses incurred in serving on the board of the Company and/or BGLS.
+The Company also makes available health and dental insurance coverage to its directors.

-In the second quarter of 1998, each outside director of the Company received an award of 10,000 shares of Common Stock for services as a director.
-Subject to earlier vesting upon a change of control (as defined), the shares vest one-quarter on the date of grant and the remaining shares vest in three equal annual installments commencing on the first anniversary of the date of grant.
+On December 10, 1999, each outside director of the Company was granted an option to purchase 10,000 shares of Common Stock at \$16.75 per share, the fair market value on the date of grant.
+Subject to earlier vesting upon a change of control, the options vest and become exercisable in three equal annual installments commencing on January 1, 2001.